rphlfc/WillBank/README.md

-# Tela principal do aplicativo do Banco Will usando SwiftUI
+# Tela principal do aplicativo do Will Bank usando SwiftUI
 Recentemente me cadastrei no [Will Bank](https://www.willbank.com.br) para entender como foi feito o onboarding no aplicativo.
 Achei interessante implementar a tela principal do aplicativo usando SwiftUI.

 ## Screenshots